"We listen to music with our muscles" - Nietzsche once said.

 So what.
 I still can't make music.

 I'm not saying that we are all musicians, all I want to get across is that music is a language that we can all understand equally well.
 When a 12 week old baby hears a plaintive melody on a woodwind instrument s/he turns down his or her bottom lip in a universal sign of sadness.
 It literally doesn't get more unambiguous than that.
 I asked a three year old recently what he thought of when I played him a soundtrack from a Hollywood film (the Gladiator as it happens) and he replied: "That's a chasing dragons kind of music".
 This is a child who has never seen anything on TV more dramatic than DipDap and yet he somehow conflated the music he heard with the emotions he already has a vocabulary for from his storybooks of dragons and knightly quests.
-No wonder a Soundtrack to a Movie literally tells us what to feel and supports visual narratives so well.
+No wonder a Soundtrack to a Movie literally tells us what to feel and supports visual narratives so well (check out Filmstro's royalty free music library).